 If you already paid a sales tax

-Generally, if you paid a sales tax of 6.25% or more to another state, you would not have to pay a use tax to Massachusetts.
+Generally, if you paid a sales tax of 6.25% or more to another state, you will not have to pay a use tax to Massachusetts.

-If you paid less than a 6.25% sales tax to another state you would owe the difference (use tax) to Massachusetts.
+If you paid less than a 6.25% sales tax to another state you will owe the difference between the percentage of tax you paid to the other state and the 6.25% to Massachusetts.

 No credit is allowed for a sales tax or value-added tax (VAT) paid to another country, or for a local tax paid any city, town or county.